 We built the fire to cook our mushrooms and Arabic pitta bread, simple but tasty.
 We laid back to patiently wait for the Orionid meteor shower.
 Unfortunately the peak was the following night but we were lucky to see some flashes which are the rocky debris left behind by Halley’s Comet.
 The sky is always clearer in the desert away from the city, it is so calming to get lost in gazing at the various constellations.

 Sunrise at Fossil Rock

-We woke up at the crack of dawn, there is something very magical seeing the desert at sunrise.
-One piece of advice I have for you, if you ever go camping with a wolf dog I recommend you take your shoes inside the tent as I guarantee they won’t be fit to wear again!
-The tent came down as quick as it went up which made packing up super easy.
+We woke up at the crack of dawn, there is something very magical about seeing the desert at sunrise.
+One piece of advice I have for you if you ever go camping with a wolf-dog I recommend you take your shoes inside the tent as I guarantee they won’t be fit to wear again!
+The tent came down as quickly as it went up which made packing up super easy.

 Driving through the desert to the main road, a large group of camels trotted towards us.
 The wolf dog had refused to get in the car and was running alongside the car, there was a nervous moment as they checked each other out.
 Bang, they got on like a house on fire!
 Glad he’d jumped in the car when we drove past the feral desert donkeys though!

 Exploring Wadi Shawka